 “I’ve loved wearing them during the cold, winter lockdowns and on the occasions when I’ve worn them out, I’ve had a few compliments too!” she shares.

 The Textile and Fashion Hub offers Stoll CMS and Shima Seiki MACH2S knitting machines, as well as the GT-541 Brother digital print machine.
 The facility is accredited by Ethical Clothing Australia in alignment with Kangan Institute’s sustainable focus in its fashion programs.
-Learn more about the Hub here.
+Learn more about our Fashion courses here.